 Safeguarding Children in Martial Arts (SCiMA) welcomes all heads of association, coaches (instructors), and safeguarding officers involved in martial arts, in the United Kingdom, to register with us.
-Membership will provide access the martial arts workforce DBS checking service, online learning, safeguarding policy support and casework management assistance.
-Our annual online learning programme will enable you to develop and maintain an understanding of safer recruitment, safer participation and first aid essentials, as a minimum operating standard.
+Membership will provide access to the martial arts workforce DBS checking service, online learning, safeguarding policy support and casework management assistance.
+Our annual online learning programme will enable you to develop and maintain an understanding of safer recruitment, safer participation, and safer first aid, as a minimum operating standard.
 We also expect members to participate in SCiMA approved face to face training in safeguarding and first aid every 3 years, with our partner organisations.

 SCiMA also welcome applications from organisations with Sport England recognised National Governing Body (NGB) status.
 SCiMA also welcome applications from regulated and non-regulated martial arts, to assist them on their journey to embed best practice in safeguarding.
-SCiMA works with the Martial Arts Safeguarding Group and safeguarding professionals to provide a high-quality service which aims to protect all those participating in martials arts.
+SCiMA works with the Martial Arts Safeguarding Group and safeguarding professionals to provide a high-quality service that aims to protect all those participating in martial arts.

 The SCiMA online learning is focused on martial arts and consistent with the Sport England Safeguarding Code in Martial Arts.

 Please note that SCiMA requires all members to submit photographic identification (eg passport or driving licence) as part of the identification verification process.
 If you do not have photographic identification then please contact us.